shivang007/Get-Latest-Tweets/README.md

-# Get-Latest-Tweets
+# Proper-Login
-Fetches Latest Tweets of user and his friends!
+Simple-Login_Version2.0!

 This is the better version of "simple-login" after using css.
 This will be used to redirect user to the Twitter login page.